Spin-to-charge conversion by spin pumping in sputtered polycrystalline Bi$_x$Se$_{1-x}$: Results

 \section{Results}

-We performed SP-FMR measurements in the BiSe/Py and Py/BiSe samples and in a reference Py/Pt sample, shown in figure \ref{fig:SPexperimental} a).
-This panel shows the SP-FMR voltage divided by the sample two-probe resistance, i.e. the current coming from the spin-to-charge conversion in BiSe.
+We performed SP-FMR measurements in the BiSe/Py and Py/BiSe samples and in a reference Py/Pt sample, shown in figure \ref{fig:SPexperimental}.
+In these measurements, thermal and other artifacts can be relevant and need to be accounted for.\cite{thermalIguchi} In figure \ref{fig:SPexperimental} a) we observe a voltage change of 2$\Delta$\textit{V}\textsubscript{therm} at $H=0$, which corresponds to the contribution from the anomalous Nernst effect (ANE) and the spin Seebeck effect (SSE) from the bilayer.
+In the case of Py/Pt, this jump is slightly smaller than the SP peak, while in the BiSe stack, it is much smaller.
+Considering that the precession angle in Py is typically a few degrees\cite{PhysRevB.85.014410}, we can safely assume that the thermovoltages are not significant in resonance conditions from this assumption.
+Asymmetries in the placement of the CPW structure with respect to the bar in which the sample stack is patterned could give rise to other thermal contributions to the voltage.
+However, since we observe a clear Lorentzian line shape in the SP voltage and a clear sign change with the same amplitude with for negative and positive applied magnetic fields, only Nernst, ANE or SSE induced thermovoltages caused by a change in the temperature gradient profile due to absorption of the RF power by the Py could arise.\cite{thermalIguchi} Any changes in the temperature profile due to thermal transport by spinwaves can be neglected due to the thin Py layer.\cite{thermalIguchi} Figure \ref{fig:SPexperimental} b) shows the SP-FMR voltage divided by the sample two-probe resistance, i.e. the current coming from the spin-to-charge conversion in BiSe.
 The sign of the voltage is in agreement with a previous study,\cite{mendes2021unveiling} but the opposite to others.\cite{dc2019observation,dc2019room} These discrepancies in reproducibility can have an interfacial origin and thus a careful structural analysis of the samples is needed.
-The magnitude of V$_{SP}/R$ is smaller than that of a reference Py/Pt layer as shown in figure \ref{fig:SPexperimental}.
-In contrast, previous results reported a very highly efficient spin-to-charge conversion, with a $\theta_{SH}$ about 200 times larger than the one of Pt.\cite{dc2018room} Figure \ref{fig:SPexperimental} b) shows that the sign of the SP-FMR current changes when the stack is inverted, as expected in SP-FMR measurements.
+The magnitude of \textit{V}\textsubscript{SP/R} is smaller than that of a reference Py/Pt layer as shown in figure \ref{fig:SPexperimental}.
+In contrast, previous results reported a very highly efficient spin-to-charge conversion, with a $\theta$\textsubscript{SH} about 200 times larger than the one of Pt.\cite{dc2018room} Figure \ref{fig:SPexperimental} c) shows that the sign of the SP-FMR current changes when the stack is inverted, as expected in SP-FMR measurements.
 Remarkably, the height and width of the peak is significantly different for both stacks, which cannot be explained if we consider the interface and sample quality similar for both samples.
 More specifically, the charge current produced under the same conditions, i.e. 12 dBm (15.85 mW) and 12 GHz, is -1.153$\pm$0.002 nA for the Py/Pt stack, while only 0.040$\pm$0.001 and -0.062$\pm$0.001nA for the Py/BiSe and BiSe/Py, respectively, as shown in table \ref{tab:meff}.